 After an hour drive, they came to the mountain.
-Their ears popped as they ascended a road that hadn’t been paved since spring, adding to the facade of their “wilderness trek,” which was the title they’d given to these outings.
+Their ears popped as they ascended a road that hadn’t been paved since spring, adding to the facade of their “wilderness trek.”

 A rocky mound in the road, apparently from a landslide, came into view.
 This was new.
 He mentioned going around it but his buddies egged him on, saying something about “off-roading, dude.”
 He doubted he could clear it without scraping the undercarriage, but he reassured himself because he had a Wrangler after all.
 Amidst the shouting from his Dewed-out friends, the cracking and scraping sound of rocks rattled the entire vehicle.
 He cleared the pile, but once he was back on more level ground he violently shifted it into park and thrashed out the door to check for damage.